Smokefree Tangata Beats is made up of many parts in order to find our overall national winning acts.

 STAGE THREE - VIDEO SUBMISSION

-The winning act in each region, and the top 12 from the Auckland regional event, are invited to submit a video submission of 1 additional song/ 4 minutes for selection to the National Final.
+The winning act in each region is invited to submit a video submission of 2 songs/ 7 minutes for selection to the National Final.

 STAGE FOUR - NATIONAL FINALISTS & NATIONAL FINALS

 The acts chosen to perform at the National Final will have 8 minutes (two songs).
 This is the time to really give it your all.
-Along with the wicked prizes up for grabs, the pride of being crowned a National Winner in either Band or solo/duo category is within reach.
+Along with the wicked prizes up for grabs, the pride of being crowned a National Winner in reach.

 Your song or performance MUST feature at least ONE of the four possible cultural elements listed below, and if you’re serious about winning, then your performance should feature two!